IBM/alexa-skill-watson-assistant/README.md

 1. User says "Alexa, ask Watson...".
 2. Alexa invokes IBM Cloud Functions with input text.
-3. The action gets the conversation context from Redis (if any).
+3. The action gets the Watson Assistant context from Redis (if any).
 4. The action gets a response from Watson Assistant.
 5. The Weather Company Data service provides the forecast (when applicable).
 6. The response context is stored in Redis.